Abstract

 3.1.
 Analysis on dynamic characteristics of original model

-The paper only studies dynamic characteristics of the building in the horizontal direction, so only seismic waves in X and Y directions need to be input.
+The paper only studies dynamic characteristics of the building in the horizontal direction, so only seismic waves in and directions need to be input.
 The Wolong wave in Wenchuan earthquake is tested by site experiments and has been widely used as a standard seismic wave [27-29].
 It is not obtained by the artificial simulation, and its correctness does not need to be further validated by experiments.
 In this paper, only part of the Wolong wave is intercepted to be adjusted as the input seismic wave.
 Fig. 4 and Fig. 5 showed time-domain and frequency-domain spectrums of seismic waves in the two directions.

 Fig. 4Time-domain seismic waves in two directions

-a) Seismic waves in X direction
+a) Seismic waves in direction

-b) Seismic waves in Y direction
+b) Seismic waves in direction

-It is shown in Fig. 4 that the amplitude of time-domain accelerations in X-direction obviously exceeded that in Y direction.
+It is shown in Fig. 4 that the amplitude of time-domain accelerations in -direction obviously exceeded that in direction.
 Within 10 s-30 s, the acceleration amplitude of seismic waves is big.
 It is shown in Fig. 5 that frequency spectrum amplitudes of seismic waves are mainly distributed within 0-10 Hz.
 When the frequency is more than 10 Hz, the frequency spectrum amplitudes of the seismic waves basically approached 0.
-Frequency-domain amplitudes in X-direction obviously exceeded those in Y direction.
+Frequency-domain amplitudes in -direction obviously exceeded those in direction.
 Obviously, energy of the seismic waves is mainly concentrated in low frequency bands.
-In addition, it is shown in the frequency spectrums that amplitude frequencies in X and Y directions are basically consistent.
+In addition, it is shown in the frequency spectrums that amplitude frequencies in and directions are basically consistent.
 Building sites have been divided into four kinds of categories including Category I, II, III and IV.
 The Category III requires that the acceleration magnitude of the seismic wave is 0.15 g.
 In this paper, the acceleration magnitude of the seismic wave is within 0.15 g; therefore, the studied site is Category III.

 Load module in ABAQUS is a very important link in the finite element model.
 In the module, a user can input load and boundary conditions to be borne by the model.
-In order to ensure that boundary conditions of the finite element analysis could be consistent with constraint situations in the experimental test, only seismic excitation in X and Y directions are applied.
+In order to ensure that boundary conditions of the finite element analysis could be consistent with constraint situations in the experimental test, only seismic excitation in and directions are applied.

 Input forms of seismic motion directly decide results of seismic response analysis, so it shall be selected carefully according to actual situations.
 The paper mainly focuses on three-dimensional analysis of seismic responses, there are many computation elements in the finite element model and the computation is slow.
 Therefore, in order to increase the computational speed, the paper adopts consistent input for seismic motion input.
 Application of consistent input has small effects on seismic response compared with multi-point input.
 Therefore, the seismic input form of the paper is set as follows: consistent input is selected for the seismic motion input, and the direction is horizontal.
 Seismic motions in two orthogonal horizontal directions are input in the paper.
 Seismic motion is input through date sheets.